Mission Plan

 mission slideshow

-Click to view a slideshow of images from the Okeanos Explorer: A New Paradigm for Exploration.
+Click to view a slideshow of images from Okeanos Explorer: A New Paradigm for Exploration.
 Click image for larger view and image credit.

-camera icon View FLASH Slideshow
+camera icon View slideshow

 Okeanos Explorer: A New Paradigm for Exploration

-August 1 – August 31
+August 1 – 31

-During the month of August, OE and IFE will engage in two efforts that will be invaluable for finalizing our plans for the inaugural year of the Okeanos Explorer.
-First, we will be revisiting the Aegean and Black Seas to further explore the natural environment and to search for and investigate Byzantine shipwrecks.
-This time, the expedition includes specific objectives for testing and evaluating systems and protocols similar to those being installed on the new ship.
 Second, the Okeanos Explorer will undergo sea trials to test all of the systems installed on the vessel during the first phase of the conversion, including equipment for operating and navigating the vessel, as well as equipment designed to meet mission objectives.
-The results of the sea trials will be critical for guiding the second phase of the conversion, which will include the installation of the high-end technology to support telepresence, and the integration of the equipment to operate a new two-vehicle ROV system similar to the Hercules and Argus.
+The results of the sea trials will be critical for guiding the second phase of the conversion, which will include the installation of the high-end technology to support telepresence, and the integration of the equipment to operate a new two-vehicle ROV system, similar to the Hercules and Argus.